VERSO-UVM/ORCA/How_ORCA_Works.md

 Fortunately, we don't have to create a new process for doing this every time: here's where open source comes back in!

-## We train tomorrow's workforce through open source
+## How we train tomorrow's workforce through open source
 > [!Important]
 > ORCA trains students in workplace practices through internships that task them with producing accessible open source research artifacts.